Engineering propagating cat states with driving-assisted cavity QED

+We use Quantum Optics.jl~\cite{kramer2018quantumoptics} for numerical simulations.
 We thank Atsushi Noguchi, Hiroki Takahashi, and Alex Elliott for their advice.
-We use Quantum Optics.jl~\cite{kramer2018quantumoptics} for numerical simulations.
 This work was supported by NICT Quantum Camp 2024 and JST Moonshot R\&D Grant Number JPMJMS2268.

 \onecolumngrid